context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/processRepository.md

 [View code on GitHub](https://github.com/context-labs/autodoc/blob/master/src/cli/commands/index/processRepository.ts)

 The `processRepository` function in this code is designed to generate documentation for a given code repository.
-It takes an `AutodocConfig` object as input, which contains information about the project name, repository URL, input and output directories, language model, and files/folders to ignore.
+It takes an `AutodocRepoConfig` object as input, which contains information about the project name, repository URL, input and output directories, language model, and files/folders to ignore.

 The function uses the `traverseFileSystem` utility to iterate through the files and folders in the input directory.
 For each file, it reads the content, generates a summary and a list of questions using the `createCodeFileSummary` and `createCodeQuestions` functions, and then calls the language model to generate the documentation.
 The generated documentation is then saved as a JSON file in the output directory.